splunk/public-o11y-docs/gdi/supervisor/supervisor.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `supervisor` monitor type using the Smart Agent receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `supervisor` monitor type using the Smart Agent Receiver.

 Use this integration to retrieve the state of processes running by the Supervisor.